foundry-rs/starknet-foundry/docs/src/appendix/cheatcodes/spy_events.md

 }
 ```

-## There are two ways of interaction with emitted events
+## There are Two Ways of Interaction With Emitted Events

 Examples are based on `SpyEventsChecker` contract implementation.